arunesh/simpletodo/Readme.md

 ## Notes

-Describe any challenges encountered while building the app.
+No challenges for the mandatory features !
+Loved the video tutorial.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright 2016 Arunesh Mishra

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.